 The client MAY close the connection at any time when no outstanding request/response transactions exist.
 The server SHOULD NOT close the connection unless at least one RTSP session timeout period has passed without data traffic.
-A server MUST NOT close a connection directly after responding to a TEARDOWN request for the whole session.
+A server MUST NOT initiate a close of a connection directly after responding to a TEARDOWN request for the whole session.
+A server MUST NOT close the connection as a result of responding to a request with an error code.
+Doing this would prevent or result in extra overhead for the client when testing advanced or special types of requests.